ANRAR4/AutoBTD6/README.md

 New Maps can be added by running `insert_new_map.py`.<br>
 Usage: `py insert_new_map.py "<name of the new map>" <before|after> "<name of adjacent map>"`<br>
 e. g. `py insert_new_map.py "Midnight mansion" before "Sunken columns"`<br>
 This will update `maps.json` by inserting the new map and shifting all following maps of the same category by one position.
+Also updates `userconfig.json` setting the map as unlocked and having all medals.

 ## Incorporating balance changes in regards to tower/upgrade cost